 What is Comparative Negligence?

-Comparative negligence is a legal principle that many states—including Oklahoma and Arkansas—apply when more than one driver is responsible for a motor vehicle accident.
+Comparative negligence is a legal principle that many states—including Oklahoma—apply when more than one driver is responsible for a motor vehicle accident.

 Under comparative negligence laws, a percentage of liability is assigned to each driver deemed at fault for a crash.
 Each individual involved could be awarded damages based on the other drivers’ levels of liability.